JerryTom121/what-will-you-publish-next/README.md

 ## Word2vec
 [Word2vec](https://en.wikipedia.org/wiki/Word2vec) is a great technique for embedding words in high dimensional vectors.
 The underlying idea is that words stored in a dictionary are pretty unhandy when it comes to using them in models.
 The dictionaries are large (tens of thousands of words), and syntactic or semantic relationships between words are not properly represented in a dictionary.
 Word2vec now calculates an *embedding*, that is, it changes the way the words are represented.
-Before, the are an index in a, afterwards, each word is represented by an n-dimensional vector of real numbers.
+Before, each word is just an index in a dictionary, afterwards, each word is represented by an n-dimensional vector of real numbers.
 Check out [this tutorial](https://www.tensorflow.org/versions/r0.7/tutorials/word2vec/index.html) on word2vec and embeddings to understand what is going on within the model (and witness some amazing properties of the embedding).
 ## RNNs
 Before we start, if you haven't read Andrej Karpathy's [great blog post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) about RNNs, you should definitly do so.
 It got me started on RNNs (although I really liked Ilya Sutskever's [RNN demo](http://www.cs.toronto.edu/~ilya/rnn.html) at the time).
 RNNs are machine learning models for sequences.
 Sequence learning is a very common task.
 You might want to predict the weather of tomorrow, given today's weather, predict the next letter of a text, given previous letters, or the next word of a sentence, given previous words.